 His passion and commitment is clear in his constant quest for new performers, carried out first with the Scuola dell’Opera Italiana in Bologna (which he founded with Marco Tutino and led from 2007 to 2010) and later, from 2011 with the Accademia del Belcanto “Rodolfo Celletti” in Martina Franca.

-In recent years, in the free time permitted by his other professional commitments, he has also developed a parallel career as a conductor, debuting in 2008 at the Wexford Opera Festival with Rossini’s Signor Bruschino.
+In recent years, in the free time permitted by his other professional commitments, he has also developed a parallel career as a director, debuting in 2008 at the Wexford Opera Festival with Rossini’s Signor Bruschino.

 He followed this with successes particularly in Germany and Austria, with shows (Carmen and Macbeth at the Lubecca theatre, La clemenza di Tito at the Kammeroper of Theater an der Wien), which received enormous acclaim from audiences and flattering reviews from critics.
 His most recent achievements have been in Belgrade with Don Giovanni (a co-production of the National Theatre with Teatro Madlenianum, which went on to tour Romania), and at the Teatro Olimpico in Vicenza with L’Inganno felice by Rossini for the city’s Festival delle Settimane Musicali.